Riverworld

 But it is a passable time-waster.
 Actor Tehmot Penikett (from Battlestar Galactica) is okay as the rugged American hero.
 Mark Deklin is a young, good-looking Clemens, maybe too young and good looking.
 And Peter Wingfield is overly villainous as Burton, all glaring eyes and curling lips, but that's the role they've given him.

-Trailer for the 2010 TV remake of Riverworld, that revised the novel drastically.
+Trailer for the 2010 TV remake of Riverworld that revised the novel drastically.

 The standout is Jeananne Goossen, whom I've never heard of before, as a Japanese female samurai fighter.
 Smart, sexy and strong, now there's a woman our hero should hook up with.

-The aliens who create Riverworld, represented by the usually terific Alan Cumming, are the biggest disappointments.
+The aliens who create Riverworld, represented by the usually terrific Alan Cumming, are the biggest disappointments.
 I was just thinking they looked and acted like rejects from the Blue Man Group—when our hero made the same reference to them.
 Just not mysterious enough, more like bickering kids playing with their human toys.

 Through five books and two movies, I'm still not sure what they're on about.